Powerlearnproject/se-assignment-day-2-git-and-github-CodeG-prog/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+In the repository's list of files, select README.md.
+In the upper right corner of the file view, click to open the file editor.
+In the text box, type some information you need.
+Above the new content, click Preview.
+Review the changes you made to the file.
+Click Commit changes.
+Commits are github commnands that ensure all changes are placed in a central repository thus keeping the entire history of modifications done on the project.
+Importantly, commits are used to manage different versions of the software especially important in large projects where tracking different versions and updates is done through commits.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 Git branching helps developers to diverge from the production version of code to fix a bug or add a feature.
 Developers create branches to work with a copy of the code without modifying the existing version.